-The distance of only 73 km between the two sites Potsdam and Lindenberg provides a chance to look at small-scale features of input parameters, and also perform checks on their consistency.
-Figure 4 shows a scatter plot of daily erythemal irradiation derived from measurements at Potsdam as compared to Lindenberg.
+The distance of only 73 km between the two sites Potsdam and Lindenberg provides a chance to look at small-scale features of input parameters, and also to check their overall consistency.
+Figure 3 shows a scatter plot of daily erythemal irradiation derived from Brewer measurements at Potsdam as compared to Lindenberg.